 Most Canadians filing for bankruptcy are honest individuals who are experiencing serious financial problems.
 Unexpected personal crises like unemployment, health problems, and divorce are common reasons for declaring bankruptcy.
-However, there are those who plan a future bankruptcy in order to buy things they can’t afford or obtain credit they do not intend to repay.
-This is known as bankruptcy fraud, and it’s a crime.
+Occasionally, with malice and forethought, someone will commit what is considered bankruptcy fraud.
+That’s an offence under the law, and it is punishable, on conviction, by a fine or imprisonment.

 What is Bankruptcy Fraud?

-Bankruptcy fraud can take several forms, but they all have one thing in common—purchasing items or services with the intent to file bankruptcy instead of making repayment.
+Bankruptcy fraud can take several forms, but they all have one thing in common—a lack of transparency in dealing with creditors and your Licenced Insolvency Trustee.

-- Creating or presenting fraudulent documents in order to obtain a loan or receive something valuable
+- Creating or presenting fraudulent documents to obtain a loan or receive something valuable

 How is bankruptcy fraud revealed?

-Neighbors and family can also report fraudulent behavior they observe.
+Neighbors and family may also report any fraudulent behavior they observe.
 Creditors, banks, and casinos report these kinds of activities to the authorities on a regular basis.
+In this digital age, it is amazing just how much our creditors know about us.
 Suspected bankruptcy fraud can be reported on the website maintained by the Office of the Superintendent of Bankruptcy (OSB).
 All reports are investigated by the OSB and the Royal Canadian Mounted Police (RCMP).
-If there is sufficient evidence, an arrest usually follows.

 What happens if you’re found guilty of fraud?